Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Experiments

 \subsection{Implementation Details}

 We trained DiffEyeSyn on 5s windows sampled at 1,000 Hz (5,000 samples per window) using a diffusion process with $T=50$ and a linear scheduler from 0.0001 to 0.05, where $T$ is the number of discrete diffusion time steps in the forward and reverse processes.
-Additionally, the Adam optimizer \cite{Kingma_CORR2015} was utilized with a learning rate of 0.0002 and a batch size of 32, and the model was trained for 450 epochs.
-Meanwhile, SP-EyeGAN was trained for 100 epochs with a batch size of 16 and a learning rate of 0.0001.
-As the original SP-EyeGAN model was trained only on the TXT stimulus from GazeBase, we trained all the tasks separately, since FixGAN/SacGAN generate fixations and saccades, not the entire signal.
-All experiments were conducted with Python version 3.9.12, CUDA 12.4, PyTorch 2.1.0, PyTorch-Lightning 1.9.5, and TensorFlow 2.14.0 on two NVIDIA RTX A6000 GPUs (48 GB GDDR6 each).
-Since DiffEyeSyn has no official publicly available implementation, to ensure reproducibility, we will release the complete source code for both approaches.
+Additionally, AdamW optimizer \cite{loshchilov2017decoupled} was utilized with a learning rate of 0.0002 and a batch size of 32, and the model was trained for 450 epochs.
+Meanwhile, SP-EyeGAN was trained for 100 epochs with a batch size of 32 and a learning rate of 0.0001.
+Since the original SP-EyeGAN model was trained only on the TEX stimulus, we trained all tasks separately, as FixGAN/SacGAN generate fixations and saccades rather than the entire signal.
+All experiments were implemented using Python 3.9.12, CUDA 12.4, PyTorch 2.1.0, PyTorch-Lightning 1.9.5, and TensorFlow 2.14.0 and were run on a single NVIDIA RTX A6000 GPU (48 GB GDDR6).
+Our source code and trained models are available on the Texas State Digital Collections Repository at \url{https://hdl.handle.net/10877/25137}.